LogicLee0902/-LogicLee0902.github.io/_posts/dan-friedman/the-little-typer/2021-02-28-the-little-typer-01-the-more-things-change-the-more-they-stay-the-same.md

 ---
 layout: "post"
-title: "「TLT」 01 The More Things Change, the More They Stay the Same"
+title: "「The Little Typer」 01 The More Things Change, the More They Stay the Same"
-subtitle: ""
+subtitle: "Pie 中的类型：Atom/Pair/Nat"
 author: "roife"
 date: 2021-02-28